Allen-Synthesis/EuroPi/contributing.md

 # Responsibilities of PR Participants

 It is expected that everyone participating in the PR process acts in a friendly, supportive, and respectful manner.
-Always assume that participants are acting in good faith, towards the common goal of improving the EuroPi project.
+Always assume that teh other participants are acting in good faith, towards the common goal of improving the EuroPi project.

 ## Responsibilities of the PR author

-It is the responsibility of the PR author to follow the [guidelines]() outlined in this document.
+It is the responsibility of the PR author to follow the [guidelines](#pr-guidelines-and-requirements) outlined in this document.
 Additionally, the PR author should, to the best of their ability, provide a complete and well thought out PR that is ready to merge.

 ## Responsibilities of the PR reviewer